-As Vibration Consultants and Acoustic Consultants, Response Dynamics works within the United States and worldwide to provide unmatched services in advanced vibration analysis, acoustic analysis, vibration testing, acoustic testing, vibration monitoring and noise monitoring services, as well as engineering design.
-For 35+ years we have combined our engineering test and analysis expertise in areas relating to vibration, acoustic noise, strain, thermal heat flow, airflow, and magnetic field, with our system and facility troubleshooting and design consulting expertise.
+Response Dynamics works within the United States and worldwide as Vibration and Acoustic Consultants, providing unmatched services in advanced vibration analysis, including: acoustic analysis, vibration testing, acoustic testing, vibration monitoring and noise monitoring services, as well as engineering design.
+For 35+ years we have combined our engineering test and analysis expertise in areas relating to vibration, acoustic noise, strain, thermal heat flow, airflow, and magnetic fields, with our system and facility troubleshooting and design consulting expertise.
 We take pleasure in sharing our specialized knowledge and skills as a part of our clients' teams.
 Please feel free to call us to discuss your team's product, system or facility issues.

 We have worked on a myriad of systems and facilities, with responses ranging from subnanometer amplitude disturbances of electron microscopes, interferometers, and atomic force microscopes, to micron amplitude motions of giant telescopes in Hawaii and in the Chilean Andes, to meter amplitude storm response of offshore oil rigs, to name just a few.
 (See our Client list by industry).